 What’s in a cuppa?

 Depending on what you read the amount of caffeine any in food will vary.
 The caffeine content of an average of 150 ml cup of tea varies from 30 – 100 mg, depending on how long the tea is made.
 If you use milk, sugar, loose leaves or tea bags (strong loose-leaf tea provides the most caffeine)all create a different end result.
 Coffee beans come in two flavours, Robusta, which has more caffeine and Arabica.
 Instant coffee has 60–100mg per 150 ml, depending on the brand.
 Espresso comes in at around 90 mg per 150 ml1.
 Consuming a whole 200 g block of chocolate would mean you would get the equivalent of about 550 mg of combined methylxanthines (caffeine and other stimulants).
 A 30 g bar has between 20 to 60 mg caffeine.
 Given it’s our teenagers who consume the greatest quantity of soft drinks; caffeine intake is something worth keeping an eye on.
-A 375 ml cola drink contains around 40 mg of caffeine while a 250 ml energy drink contains around 80 to100 mg caffeine – about the same as a shot of espresso.
+A 375 ml cola drink contains around 40 mg of caffeine while a 250 ml energy drink contains around 80 to 100 mg caffeine – about the same as a shot of espresso.

 Caffeine is rapidly absorbed in less than an hour.
-After this, caffeine has a half-life (the time it takes for the total amount taken in to be reduced or cleared to half the original total) of 3 ½ hours to 6 hours.
+After this, caffeine has a half-life (the time it takes for the total amount is taken to be reduced or cleared to half the original total) of 3 ½ hours to 6 hours.

 In other words, it will take four or more hours for your 50mg of caffeine you drank